-You were given a prescription for 600 mg Motrin which is preferred instead of the over the counter Motrin.
-Please take as directed one tablet every six hours for 48 hours following treatment.
-If symptoms persist, you may continue the medication.
+You may have been given a prescription for 600 mg Motrin (which is preferred instead of the over the counter Motrin).
+Please take as directed, one tablet every six hours for 48 hours following treatment.
+If symptoms persist, you may continue the medication as needed.
 It is normal to feel some minor aches and/or some initial throbbing of the area.

 You may be asked to return in six months in order to take a radiograph and recheck the healing on the area.

 If you have any questions or concerns, please feel free to contact the office between the hours of 8:00 am and 5:00 pm.
 Additional contact information is provided on the answering machine if you call after hours.